Pyvtron/PNPS-DLL-Compiler/README.md

 PNPS Stands For: Pyvtron Projects

-This tool allows you to compiler C# Files (.CS) into Dynamic Link Library (.DLL) files.
+This tool allows you to compile C# Files (.CS) into Dynamic Link Library (.DLL) files.

-It is completely writen in C# in Visual Studio 2022 Preview
+It is completely writen in C# in Visual Studio 2022 Preview.

 ## Requirements